fullsalvo/wzb-utils/README.md

 Whizkers on its own is only a file templater.
 These scripts give you the ability to reload your themes on the fly!

+Just clone the repo and add it to your $PATH!

 ## Overall Dependencies

 * bash 4+